googleprojectzero/fuzzilli/README.md

 ### Scalability

-There is one fuzzer instance per target process.
+There is one [Fuzzer](Sources/Fuzzilli/Fuzzer.swift) instance per target process.
 This enables synchronous execution of programs and thereby simplifies the implementation of various algorithms such as consecutive mutations and minimization.
 Moreover, it avoids the need to implement thread-safe access to internal state, e.g. the corpus.
-Each fuzzer instance has its own dedicated [OperationQueue](https://developer.apple.com/documentation/foundation/operationqueue), conceptually corresponding to a single thread.
-Every interaction with a fuzzer instance must then happen on the instance’s queue.
+Each fuzzer instance has its own [DispatchQueue](https://developer.apple.com/documentation/dispatch/dispatchqueue), conceptually corresponding to a single thread.
+As a rule of thumb, every interaction with a Fuzzer instance must happen on that instance’s dispatch queue.
 This guarantees thread-safety as the queue is serial.
 For more details see [the docs](Docs/ProcessingModel.md).

 To scale, fuzzer instances can become workers, in which case they report newly found interesting samples and crashes to a master instance.
 In turn, the master instances also synchronize their corpus with the workers.
 Communication between masters and workers can happen in different ways, each implemented as a module: